ShreyaDe01/ShreyaDe01/README.md

-- 👋 Hi, I’m @ShreyaDe01
+- 👋 Hi, I’m Shreya De.
-- 👀 I’m interested in Data Structures and Algorithm, Web Development
+- 🎓 I am currently pursuing Bachelors' degree Information Technology from Indira Gandhi Delhi Technical University for Women.
-- 🌱 I’m currently pursuing B.Tech(Information Technology) from IGDTUW
+- 🌱 I am currently studying Data Structures and Algorithms in Java.
-- 💞️ I’m looking to collaborate on ...
+- 👀 I am interested in Web Development.
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 ShreyaDe01/ShreyaDe01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.